OpenNMT/OpenNMT-tf/docs/configuration.md

   # (optional) The width of the length buckets to select batch candidates from (default: 5).
   bucket_width: 5

-  # (optional) The number of threads to use for processing data in parallel (default: 4).
-  num_threads: 4

   # (optional) The number of elements from which to sample during shuffling (default: 500000).
   # Set 0 or null to disable shuffling, -1 to match the number of training examples.
   sample_buffer_size: 500000